Missing and Incorrect Information

 Incorrect Reporting of Gross Income

-Withholding agents are requested to include the name, address and a telephone number of a contact with their submission of Forms 1042-S. This contact name and number should provide direct access to an individual who can answer questions about the statement(s).
+Withholding agents submitting electronic Forms 1042-S are required to include the name, address and a telephone number of an additional contact person with their submission of Forms 1042-S. This contact name and phone number should provide direct access to an individual who can answer questions about the submissions.
 The telephone number, including any extension, should be a direct number and not a general business number.

 Refer to Publication 1187 (PDF) for further information.